HaplyHaptics/Getting-Started/Software-Setup/README.md

 <img src="media/image3.png" width="500">

-4. After these steps, you can now connect your Haply Development Board to the computer using the micro USB cable using the available Native USB port available on the Board.
+4. After these steps, you can now connect your Haply Development Board to the computer using the micro USB cable and the available Native USB port available on the Board.
 Upon plugging in the board, you should see an indication that a board is attached in the tools menu dropdown - something like the image below.

 <img src="media/image4.png" width="500">

    Depending on your OS, the ports are named differently -
    Windows: "COM10"
    Linux: "/dev/ttyUSB0"
    Mac: "/dev/cu.usbmodem1411"

 5. Now let's upload, or flash, the Haply firmware onto the board.
 See below for which firmware to download, based on the board you have.
   Haply M0 - Firmware V0_3